luizbgomide/sovereign/combat.md

 The only modifiers that add to Shock damage are the wielder’s relevant attribute modifier for the weapon and any damage bonuses that explicitly add to Shock.

 A person using a shield can ignore the first source of Shock they would normally suffer in a round.
-Some other Foci or special actions such as Total Defense can also render a subject immune to Shock.
+Some other Feats or special actions such as Total Defense can also render a subject immune to Shock.

 An attack that hits can never do less damage than the Shock that would have been inflicted on a miss.